Rootroute Hosting Order Map Login Secure Inter-Network Operations

 DESCRIPTION

-The strstr() function locates the first occurrence of the NUL-terminated
+The strstr() function finds the first occurrence of the substring needle in the string

-The strcasestr() function is similar to strstr() but ignores the case of
+The strcasestr() function is like strstr(), but ignores the case of both arguments.

 SEE ALSO